giovannimanetti11/perseo-catandtags/README.md

 ## Features

-- **Upload images for categories and tags**: Easily assign an image to each term within your WordPress taxonomy.
+- **Upload images for categories and tags**: load an image on each taxonomy within the WordPress related page.
-- **Simple administration interface**: Use the WordPress native media uploader for easy management of taxonomy images.
+- **Simple interface**: use the WordPress native media uploader for easy management of taxonomy images.
-- **Flexible image retrieval**: Retrieve and display the assigned images in your theme or through custom development.
+- **Easy displaying**: retrieve and display the assigned images in your theme or through custom development.

 ## Installation

-1. **Download the plugin**: Download the latest version of the The Perseo - Category and Tags plugin from the GitHub repository.
+1. **Download the plugin**: download the latest version of the The Perseo - Category and Tags plugin from the GitHub repository.
 2. **Upload to WordPress**:
    - Navigate to the WordPress admin area.
    - Go to `Plugins` > `Add New` > `Upload Plugin`.